leadedge/ofSpoutDemo/README.md

 ## Binaries

-The latest [Release](https://github.com/leadedge/ofSpoutDemo/releases) contains all files required.
-Refer to the individial folder readme files.
+The latest [Release](https://github.com/leadedge/ofSpoutDemo/releases) contains sender and receiver applications.
+FFmpeg.exe is additionally required.
+Refer to the individial folder readme.txt files.

 ## Sender

 ### File menu
 * Sender name\
 Enter a name for the sender instead of the default "Spout Sender".
+* Sender format\
+Select the OpenGL format for the sender.

 ### Window menu
 * Show on top\